-EN - Iraq 1988.
-In a land devastated by war, Dileer (10) and his sister want to watch cartoons on television, but that seems to be more difficult than expected.
+EN - Iraq, 1988.
+In a land devastated by war, Dileer (10) and his sister want to watch cartoons on television, but that proves to be more difficult than either of them expected.

 |Original title||Land of the Heroes|